 This peak offers many moderate climbing choices in both the spring and summer.
 Argonaut often gets overlooked by its slightly larger neighbors to the northeast, Dragontail and Colchuck, and the largest peak in the range, Mount Stuart.
 The advantage of this is no crowds and a real wilderness experience for the few climbers that attempt it every year.

 The moderate rock routes on Argonaut have been well documented in the Cascade Alpine Guide.
 However, it is winter and spring climbing that I feel Argonaut holds it greatest potential.
-I noted in the summit log at the summit that our ascent date of May 2nd is the earliest recorded since the log was started in 1983.
 It seems climbing Argonaut early season offers some good potential for first ascents.